3DUI/testing-interface/documentation/arcball.md

 ## Tips

 - Try "grabbing" a piece of the model and then dragging it to where it should be
-- Try to do the orientation on the upwards and leftwards rotations first, then try do the clockwise rotation last.
+- Try to do the orientation on the upwards and leftwards rotations first.
+Only try to do the clockwise rotation last.

 ## What's next